Primalbase Token (PBT) Price Hits $755.62 on Top Exchanges

 According to CryptoCompare, “Primalbase, a co-working initiative, allows users to own real estate by holding the real estate-backed PBT crypto tokens, an asset on the Waves Platform.
 Holders of the PBT can use, rent or sell the workspace as they wish and get access to all shared workspaces around the world with premium all-inclusive services. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Primalbase Token directly using US dollars.
-Investors seeking to acquire Primalbase Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Primalbase Token using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Primalbase Token directly using US dollars.
+Investors seeking to trade Primalbase Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Primalbase Token using one of the exchanges listed above.

 Receive News & Updates for Primalbase Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Primalbase Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.